DDejviDD/CLD_Lab6_Curchod_Bryan_Muaremi_Dejvid/README.md

 The current version of the playbook restarts nginx every time the playbook is run, just in case something in nginx's configuration changed that the running nginx process needs to pick up.

-By putting the nginx restart not into a task, but into a handler, its execution can be made conditional.
+By putting the nginx restart not into a task, but into a handler because its execution can be made conditional.
 What we want is that nginx is only restarted if one of the tasks that affects nginx's configuration had a change.

-Following the the Ansible documentation about handlers, we modified the playbook so that the nginx restart becomes a handler and the tasks that potentially modify its configuration use notify to call the handler when needed.
+Following the the Ansible documentation about handlers, we modified the playbook so that the nginx restart becomes a handler and the tasks that potentially modify its configuration use `notify` to call the handler when needed.
 The playbook is now the following :

 ```
 - name: Configure webserver with nginx